-Capital and main port of the island is Aegina town.
-There are daily connections by ferry boat, catamaran, flying dolphin with Piraeus but also Saronic islands and Peloponnese (Nafplion, Methana, Ermioni, Tolo, Monemvassia).
-Other smaller harbors are Agia Marina, Souvala and Perdika.
+The capital and main port of the island is Aegina town.
+There are daily connections by ferryboat, catamaran, flying dolphin to Piraeus but also to the Saronic islands and the Peloponnese (Nafplion, Methana, Ermioni, Tolo, Monemvassia).
+Other smaller harbours are Agia Marina, Souvala and Perdika.

 Aegina is an island with a rich history.
-From the fishing port of Perdika leave small boats to the picturesque islands of Angistri and Moni, great places to enjoy absolute tranquillity and unspoiled nature.
+From the fishing port of Perdika small boats leave to sail to the picturesque islands of Angistri and Moni, great places to enjoy absolute tranquillity and unspoiled nature.

 The island has a lot to offer like sandy beaches, beautiful fishing villages and a richly varied landscape.
 Aegina is well developed and the island is mainly visited by Greeks from Athens and the surroundings.

 According to mythology, Aegina was named after the daughter of Asopos, who was kidnapped by Zeus.
-Zeus brought her to a deserted island and together they got a son named Aiakos.
-Aiakos became later one of the three judges in the underworld.
+Zeus brought her to a deserted island and together they had a son named Aiakos.
+Aiakos later became one of the three judges in the underworld.

-According to archaeological evidence, Aegina was inhabited since the Neolithic era and is considered the birthplace of Aristophanes.
-Aristophanes was a comic wrighter of ancient Athens who wrote thirty plays.
+According to archaeological evidence, Aegina was inhabited since the Neolithic era and is considered to be the birthplace of Aristophanes.
+Aristophanes was a comic writer of ancient Athens who wrote thirty plays.

 The most important archaeological site of Aegina is located in the east of the island near Agia Marina, where the temple of Aphaia, once the patron goddess Aegina, is located.
 The first temple was founded in 570 BC and destroyed sixty years later.